Expert Guide to Two Medicine - Glacier National Park

 Running Eagle Falls

 So, why visit?
-Because it’s not just about the destination, but the journey.
+Because it’s not just about the destination but also about the journey.
 The trail to Running Eagle Falls winds through lush forests and along the river, offering plenty of opportunities to spot wildlife or simply enjoy the peaceful surroundings.
 Plus, it’s a quick hike—so you can easily fit it in between other adventures.

 Aster Falls and Aster Park